-- Process vegan foods (because while they technically qualify as ‘on limit’ foods, they’re usually processed, fake, and filled with a lot of unknown ingredients)
+- Processed vegan foods (because while they technically qualify as plant-based, they’re usually processed, fake, and filled with a lot of unknown ingredients)

 As a general rule of thumb, stick to the outside aisles of grocery stores (where produce is usually found), and try to purchase items with the lowest number of ingredients — and ones you can actually read and understand.